adriacb/Computational_Genomics/exercise_02/README_BScBICG2021_exercise02_CABELLO_ADRIA.md

 #> NC_000913      4641652 50.79

 ### repeat the commands for the other three genomes ###

+# This part of the code can be found in runpipeline.sh
+# and calls the script raw_seq.sh

+echo "RAW FORMAT (FASTA)"
+for SPC in $args;
+do
+  . $WDR/bin/raw_seq.sh $SPC
+done
+echo ""

 ```

 From the output of the two commands, we can conclude that fasta sequence for the downloaded \ecol\ genome has the correct length, 4641652bp, and that the GC content is almost the same as the one reported on Table \ref{tbl:genbankgenomesinfo}, 50.79\% versus 50.8\% respectively (so the difference is due to rounding to one decimal position).